krkruk/Qt-OrionPi/README.rst

 Protocol-buffers
 ----------------
 The software requires protocol buffers in version 3.3.
-At this moment no proto file is generated during installation.
+At this moment no proto file is generated during the installation.
 Some automation will be implemented soon.
 Qt Orion Pi uses a statically linked lib.

 Follow the standard instructions found in here: [4]_\.
 Configure the project as follows: